Scottish Premiership things to watch

 To achieve it, the Dingwall men will have to make history with their first league victory at Celtic Park.

 Might set-pieces offer them hope?
-The last five goals Celtic have conceded in the Premiership have all come from dead-ball situations, while County's 15 goals scored from set-plays is second only to Rangers.
+The last five goals Celtic have conceded in the Premiership have all come from dead-ball situations, while County's 15 goals scored from set-plays are second only to Rangers.

-Goodwin chases first win as Hibs pin hopes on Melkresen
+Goodwin chases first win as Hibs pin hopes on Melkersen

 Jim Goodwin has a weight on his mind after a grim, winless start to his Aberdeen reign.
 Their plight has got worse to the extent that come Saturday evening, Aberdeen could find themselves out of the top-six reckoning and possibly even dragged into a relegation fight.